Dorico resources

 Answers to questions I’ve been asked using Dorico for barbershop.
 Got a Dorico question?
 Contact me!

-- Add colors to voice parts – If you prefer to have each part be a different color, there’s a way to do it.
+- Add colors to notes – If you prefer to have each part be a different color, there’s a way to do it.

 - Add information to your page template – If there’s a piece of boilerplate that you’d like to have in all your projects, here’s how to do it (Pro only – it involves editing page templates)

-- Blank staff paper – The Google Drive includes a project I’ve done with A4 and Letter sizes of blank staff paper, with clefs for all the voicings.
+- Blank staff paper – The Google Drive includes PDF files of blank staff paper in letter and A4 size, along with the Dorico files used to create them.
 This document will show you how they were done.

 - Brackets for enharmonic notes – How to add them; how to use the Properties Panel to modify them